 Special Regulations for Members of the Military

 Auto title loan businesses often target members of the military.
-Under federal law, creditors cannot charge active members of the military or their dependents more than a 36% annual percentage rate on a loan for 181 days or less on a vehicle when the creditor takes the vehicle’s title as security.
+Under federal law, creditors cannot charge service members who are on active duty for more than 30 days or their dependents more than a 36% annual percentage rate on a loan for 181 days or less on a vehicle when the creditor takes the vehicle’s title as security.
 (This limit does not apply to loans used to purchase the vehicle in the first place.)

 This is an excerpt from Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard.